 Frequently Asked Questions

-Well, there is only one situation when I’d suggest you use a toothbrush.
-It’s if you have perforated leather seats.
-The toothbrush also has to be very soft and gentle.
-Just don’t press it too much on the seat.
-Always be as gentle as possible.
+Usually, you shouldn’t.
+However, if you have to clean perforated leather seats, then you might need it.
+The toothbrush also has to be very soft and gentle, though.
+Just don’t press it too much on the seat; ensure to be as gentle as possible.